José Pedro Pérez-Llorca: Other activities

 Pérez-Llorca was a board member of directors of the International Airlines Group.
 He had also membership at the non-profit organizations, including FAES Foundation and Museo Nacional del Prado.

 Death and funeral

 Pérez-Llorca died on 6 March 2019.
-His funeral at the cathedral of San Jerónimo el Real in Madrid was attended by King Felipe and Queen Letizia, and other leading figures, including Pío García-Escudero, Ana Pastor, Esperanza Aguirre, and Ana Botella.
+His funeral at the church of San Jerónimo el Real in Madrid was attended by King Felipe and Queen Letizia, and other leading figures, including Pío García-Escudero, Ana Pastor, Esperanza Aguirre, and Ana Botella.